kleinfreund/reverse-iterable-map/README.md

 … because I keep forgetting that.

-Let’s assume an update to version `v3.1.0` should be made.
+Let’s assume a *minor* update was made.
 First of all, the working directory needs to cleaned up; all changes need to be comitted and pushed.

 ```shell
 git add .